ilbers/isar/doc/user_manual.md

 Now the image should be up again and `modprobe example-module` should work.

+**Sign kernel modules with custom signer hooks**

+The kernel module signing process establishes a chain of trust from the kernel to the modules, ensuring that all components of the system are from trusted sources.
+If Secure Boot is enabled or the module signing facility is enabled by kernel configuration or via `module.sig_enforce` kernel parameter, the kernel checks the signature of the modules against the public keys from kernel system keyring and kernel platform keyring.

+Please note that if the certificates you use to sign modules are not included in one of these keyrings or are blacklisted, the signature will be rejected and the module will not be loaded by the kernel.

+Many regulatory standards and compliance frameworks require the use of signing methods that are designed to protect cryptographic keys and signing operations to ensure a high level of security.

+In order to use solutions like Hardware Security Module (HSM) or server-side signing, which are usually made available via a client, an API endpoint or a plug-in, for signing kernel modules, Isar provides a build profile called `pkg.signwith` for kernel module recipes.

+To provide a signer script that implements your custom signing solution, `SIGNATURE_SIGNWITH` variable can be set for the script path within the module recipe together with `SIGNATURE_CERTFILE` to define the public certificate path of the signer.

+Please see how `module-signer-example` hook generates a detached signature for the kernel module implemented in `example-module-signedwith` recipe.

 ### Cross Support for Imagers

 If `ISAR_CROSS_COMPILE = "1"`, the imager and optional compression tasks